DeanoBurrito/northport/docs/Building.md

 The following tools are required:
 - Core utils, your system should already have these installed: `cp`, `mv`, `rm` and `mkdir`.
 - For non riscv architectures, you'll need `xorriso` and a copy of the [limine bootloader](https://github.com/limine-bootloader/limine).
-See their install instructions for how getting setup with limine.
+See their install instructions for getting setup with limine.
 This is usually just cloning the latest binary branch and running `make` to build a copy of the `limine-deploy` tool for your system.
 - A compiler: Either a gcc cross compiler or clang is required.
 Building with clang for riscv is currently not supported.
 For gcc, your target triplet should be `x86_64-elf` or `riscv64-elf` to use the default setup, but you can override this if yours differs.
 - For testing you will need qemu, and `gdb-multiarch` is required for debugging.